phenomen/gtai/README.md

 (Optional) The Google Translation API requires glossaries to be uploaded to Google Cloud Storage.
 If you intend to use glossaries, you need to create a storage bucket.

-- Navigate to Cloud Storage → Buckets → Create bucket (default settings are fine).
+- Cloud Storage → Buckets → Create bucket (default settings are fine).

+**Note:** your glossaries needs to be in [unidirectional format](https://cloud.google.com/translate/docs/advanced/glossary#unidirectional_glossaries).
+Equivalent term sets are not supported.

 ### 4. Service Account